-As a well-known civil rights activist, Ashe was clear about his opposition to apartheid in South Africa which oppressed and suppressed Black South Africans.
-Ashe’s open criticism of the Apartheid government led to his visa being denied when he applied for a visa to play in the 1969 South African Open.
-This only encouraged him to use his position to become vocal and was a longtime opponent of apartheid.
-In 1973 Ashe was granted a visa to travel and play in the South African open where he won the title in doubles and finished second in the singles division.
+As a well-known civil rights activist, Ashe was clear about his opposition to the apartheid system in South Africa which oppressed and suppressed Black South Africans.
+Ashe’s open criticism of the Apartheid government led to his visa being denied when he applied to play in the 1970 South African Open.
+This only encouraged him to apply repeatedly for visas and to continue to speak out against apartheid.
+In 1973, Ashe was granted a visa to travel and play in the South African Open.
+He promptly won the title in doubles and finished second in the singles division.
 He would go on to win more championships and use his prominent role in tennis as a means to make social change.

 Towards the end of his career Ashe suffered from heart problems.
 He retired from tennis with an overall record (Open era) of 33 titles.
 In retirement, Ashe focused his efforts on humanitarian work.
 He a sponsored an extensive research project resulting in a three-volume history, A Hard Road to Glory: A History of the African-American Athlete.
 Ashe's ongoing heart problems, however, necessitated multiple surgeries, including a blood transfusions.
 It was from the blood transfusions that Ashe contracted the HIV virus which causes AIDS.
 The HIV/ AIDS virus was not well known as the time and research was only in the beginning stages.
 At the time Ashe contracted HIV, it was almost always a death sentence.